istvanmarton/Lcom/1bit2out/README.md

 ## L1bit.cu

 The L1bit.cu is the CUDA code calculating the *S<sub>max</sub>* of a matrix.
 The code can be compiled with the

     nvcc -o L1bit L1bit.cu

 command and can be invoked with the

     ./L1bit filename

 command, where filename is the name of the file containing the matrix.
 The program partitions the matrix according to the rows and every time it finds a better partition, it writes out the results to the file *Partition_strategy.txt*.
 In every iteration, the following information is provided:
-      +The *L<sub>1</sub>* values of the two partitioned matrix along with the calculated *S<sub>max</sub>* value.
+    + The *L<sub>1</sub>* values of the two partitioned matrix along with the calculated *S<sub>max</sub>* value.
-      +The corresponding partition.
+    + The corresponding partition.
 The partition consists of zeros and ones indicating how the original matrix is partitioned into two matrices according to it's rows.